relrod/blog/posts/2017-07-05-a-few-notes-about-djing-swing-dances.markdown

 When using Spotify, I usually create a new temporary playlist while my other program is playing.
 I'll drag a song or two into the playlist, disable "Auto DJ" so my DJ program won't move on to the next song.
-At thre end of the current song, I'll start Spotify and drag its volume up to an acceptable level.
+At the end of the current song, I'll start Spotify and drag its volume up to an acceptable level.
 When I am ready to go back, I'll have a song queued up in my DJ program, wait until the Spotify song is done, pause Spotify, switch over, and re-enable "Auto DJ."